rspamd/rspamd.com/doc/configuration/statistic.md

 .include(try=true; priority=10) "$LOCAL_CONFDIR/override.d/statistic.conf"
 ~~~

+You are also recommended to use [`bayes_expiry` module](https://rspamd.com/doc/modules/bayes_expiry.html) to maintain your statistics database.

+Please note that `classifier-bayes.conf` is child config of `statistics.conf` which created for simplicity, you should not use them both at once.

+For most of setups where there is only one ham-spam statistic is tracked `classifier-bayes.conf` is suffient.

+If you need describe multiply different classifiers you need use `statistics.conf`, common usecase when first classifier is `per_user` and second is not.

-To enable per-user statistics, you can add the `users_enabled = true` property to the configuration of the classifier.
-However, it is important to ensure that Rspamd is called at the final delivery stage (e.g., LDA mode) to avoid issues with multi-recipient messages.
+To enable per-user statistics, you can add the `per_user = true` property to the configuration of the classifier.
+However, it is *important* to ensure that Rspamd is called at the final delivery stage (e.g., LDA mode) to avoid issues with multi-recipient messages.
 When dealing with multi-recipient messages, Rspamd will use the first recipient for user-based statistics.

 It's worth noting that Rspamd prioritizes SMTP recipients over MIME ones and gives preference to the special LDA header called `Delivered-To`, which can be appended using the `-d` option for `rspamc`.
 This allows for more accurate per-user statistics in your configuration.

 ### Classifier and headers